-Andrew Scheer and Jason Kenney continue to Gaslight Albertans and other Canadians that PM Justin Trudeau is responsible for the Oil and Gas industry’s downturn and the reason why investment is fleeing the oilsands.
-Both are stuck in Jurassic Park refusing to acknowledge a future hurtling towards them at breakneck speed: tectonic structural changes in the oil industry means most jobs are never coming back even if oil prices rise.
+Andrew Scheer and Jason Kenney continue to Gaslight Albertans and other Canadians that PM Justin Trudeau and/or Premier Rachel Notley is responsible for the Oil and Gas industry’s downturn and the reason why investment is fleeing the oilsands.
+Both are refusing to acknowledge a future hurtling towards them at breakneck speed: tectonic structural changes in the oil industry means most jobs are never coming back even if oil prices rise.

 “Quite simply, it takes fewer human beings to produce a barrel of oil today than it did five years ago — and there isn’t a corporate tax cut big enough in the world that could change that.

 Calgary office “…towers will remain conspicuously empty as the government waits for the return of a past that’s destined to stay there — and ignores the possibilities of a future it doesn’t want to acknowledge.”

 “… there’s nothing any Canadian politician can do to arrest the technological, economic, and environmental changes that are reshaping the oil and gas industry’s future.”